- Canary Islands

-This is a popular question from people who come on holiday to Tenerife for the first time and don't know what to expect.
+This is a popular question from people who come on holiday to Tenerife and the Canary Islands in general for the first time and don't know what to expect.
+Tipping can be a confusing topic depending on where you're coming from since there are big differences across different cultures.

-The short answer is: it is not mandatory, but it is greatly appreciated.
+The short answer is: tipping is not mandatory, but it is greatly appreciated.

 A 10% tip is more than enough for a meal in a restaurant, but if you don't have change on you, you can also round up to the next round number to make it easier.
 For example, if you get a 46,5 Euros bill in a restaurant, a 3,5 Euros tip will do (no need to be super precise).